ALT-F4-LLC/dotfiles/README.md

 This playbook includes a custom shell script located at `bin/dotfiles`.
 This script is added to your $PATH after installation and can be run multiple times while making sure any Ansible dependencies are installed and updated.

-This shell script is also used to initialize your environment after installing `Manjaro with i3`, performing a full system upgrade and creating your `~/.config/dotfiles/values.yaml` configuration file.
+This shell script is also used to initialize your environment after installing `Manjaro with i3`, performing a full system upgrade and creating your `~/.config/dotfiles/values.yaml` configuration file as mentioned above.

+> NOTE: You must follow required steps before running this command or things may become unusable until fixed.

 ```bash
 $ bash -c "$(curl -fsSL https://raw.githubusercontent.com/ALT-F4-LLC/dotfiles/main/bin/dotfiles)"